phelpsm1/skeleton/README.md

 environment   | the environment name                     | DEV version       | the version defined in package.json      | v0.2.0
 revision      | the svn revision or git short sha-a hash | 31175, a78e345
-deployed_from | the server the app was deployed from     | JMORRIS2-MOBL
+deployed_from | the machine the app was deployed from    | JMORRIS2-MOBL
 deployed_by   | the IDSID of who deployed the app        | sys_ccsd

 #### Local Tasks